Cape Hatteras Lighthouse: Original lighthouse

-On July 10, 1794, after Secretary of Treasury Alexander Hamilton requested that they make a lighthouse on this location after his ship almost crashed and sunk on its to way to The New World giving it the nickname “Hamilton’s light” Congress appropriated $44,000 "for erecting a lighthouse on the headland of Cape Hatteras and a lighted beacon on Shell Castle Island, in the harbor of Ocracoke in the State of North Carolina."
+On July 10, 1794, after Secretary of Treasury Alexander Hamilton requested that they make a lighthouse on this location after his ship almost crashed and sank on its to way to The New World, giving it the nickname "Hamilton's light."
+Congress appropriated $44,000 "for erecting a lighthouse on the headland of Cape Hatteras and a lighted beacon on Shell Castle Island, in the harbor of Ocracoke in the State of North Carolina."
 The Cape Hatteras Lighthouse was constructed in 1802.

 The Cape Hatteras light marked very dangerous shoals that extend from the cape for a distance of 10 nmi.
 The original tower was built of dark sandstone and retained its natural color.
 The original light consisted of 18 lamps; with 14 in reflectors, and was 112 ft above sea level.
 It was visible in clear weather for a distance of 18 mi.

 In July 1851, Lt.
 David D. Porter, USN, reported as follows:

 The improvement in the light referred to had begun in 1845 when the reflectors were changed from 14 to 15 in.
 In 1848 the 18 lamps were changed to 15 lamps with 21 in reflectors and the light had become visible in clear weather at a distance of 20 mi.
 In 1854 a first-order Fresnel lens with flashing white light was substituted for the old reflecting apparatus, and the tower was raised to 150 ft.

 In 1860 the Lighthouse Board reported that Cape Hatteras Lighthouse required protection, due to the outbreak of the Civil War.
 In 1862 the Board reported "Cape Hatteras, lens and lantern destroyed, light reexhibited.